Kozea/Radicale/DOCUMENTATION.md

 ## Architecture

 Radicale is a really small piece of software, but understanding it is not as easy as it seems.
-But don't worry, reading this short page is enough to understand what a CalDAV/CardDAV server is, and how Radicale's code is organized.
+But don't worry, reading this short section is enough to understand what a CalDAV/CardDAV server is, and how Radicale's code is organized.

-### General Architecture
+### Protocol overview

 Here is a simple overview of the global architecture for reaching a calendar or an address book through network: